SI1am/Sentinal/README.md

 # Facial Expression Recognition System

 A deep learning-based facial expression recognition system that can detect and classify human emotions in real-time using webcam input.
 The system is built using PyTorch and OpenCV, capable of recognizing 8 different emotions: angry, disgust, fear, happy, neutral, sad, surprise, and confused.
-The system now includes a web interface for easy interaction and camera control.
+The system includes a web interface for easy interaction and camera control.

 ## Features